Skip to content

 E7992, North Freedom, WI 53951

-Natural Bridge and Rockshelter contains the largest natural bridge known in Wisconsin, created by wind erosion and weathering of the sandstone.
-The arch measures 25 feet in width and 15 feet in height on its inside dimensions.
-From Leland, go east on County C one mile to the park entrance.
-A hiking trail leads north from the parking area and loops through the site.
-The park is open 6:00am - 8:00pm.
-Pets, food, and beverage are not allowed in the natural area.
-A State Park sticker is required.
+Natural Bridge and Rockshelter features Wisconsin’s largest natural bridge, formed by wind and weathering of sandstone.
+The arch is 25 feet wide and 15 feet high.
+From Leland, drive east on County C for one mile to the park entrance.
+A hiking trail loops north from the parking area through the site.
+Open 6:00 am–8:00 pm.
+Pets, food, and beverages are prohibited.
+A State Park sticker is required for entry.

 Durward's Glen

-Durward's Glen is located in the beautiful Baraboo Hills National Natural Landmark, 30 miles north of Madison near Devil's Lake State Park.
-The pristine 40-acre property offers scenic hiking trails, picturesque picnic areas, a pond, a rambling brook, and a white oak tree over 350 years old.
-The property has always possessed an inspiring spiritual character, which has attracted visitors from all over the world.
-Durward's Glen is recognized as a place for reflection, peace, and inspiration.
-Grounds are open to the public daily from dawn until dusk.
+Durward's Glen, in the Baraboo Hills National Natural Landmark, lies 30 miles north of Madison near Devil's Lake State Park.
+This 40-acre property features scenic hiking trails, picnic areas, a pond, a brook, and a 350-year-old white oak.
+Known for its inspiring spiritual character, it draws visitors worldwide as a place for reflection, peace, and inspiration.
+The grounds are open daily to the public from dawn to dusk.

 The dominant feature of Pewits Nest is a 30-40 foot deep gorge formed during the retreat of the last glacier.
 From the intersection of US Highway 12 and County W in southwest Baraboo, go west and south on W for 1.5 miles to a small parking area south of the road.